CDRT/mk_docs/docs/ref/bios/bios_guide.md

 The Think BIOS Config tool is an HTA that can be run with an interface or directly from a command line to perform BIOS configurations.
 When double clicking the .hta file, it will run and provide a dynamic interface that shows all settings in the BIOS that are configurable by script for that computer.

+!!! info ""
-?>Think BIOS Config tool will ask for UAC elevation, since accessing the BIOS through WMI requires elevated privileges.
+   Think BIOS Config tool will ask for UAC elevation, since accessing the BIOS through WMI requires elevated privileges.

 Each setting will show the current value associated with the setting.
 In drop down lists it will provide all possible values for that setting.
 When a value is changed for a setting, the setting name will turn red as a visual indicator that the setting is now different.
 To commit changes to be applied on the next reboot, use the Save Changed Settings button.